 - Next, fill the dish, jar, or container with water and suspend just the root end in the water.

-- Soon you’ll start to see tiny sprouts coming out the top and root-like tentacles from the bottom.
+- Soon you’ll start to see tiny sprouts coming out of the top and root-like tentacles from the bottom.

 - Finally, water, fertilize, and cultivate as you would with an onion that is grown from seed or set.